 Dr Una Fairbrother

-- Principal lecturer in Biosciences, London Metropolitan University, 2016 to present
+- Head of Biosciences, London Metropolitan University, 2016 to present

 - Academic leader for Applied Biological Science, London Metropolitan University, 2013-2016

 - Principal lecturer for Biochemistry and Molecular Biology, 2009-2013

 - Senior lecturer for Biochemistry and Molecular Biology, 2006-2009

 - PhD: ‘DMDL, an autosomal homologue of X linked dystrophin; gene expression and cDNA cloning' Human Biochemical Genetics Unit / UCL (1989-1993)

 - BSc Biochemistry, King's College, University of London (1984-1987)

 - £3,000 award from London Metropolitan University for collaboration with FOSCAL: Colombian Children’s Hospital ‘Obesity and children’ DNA collection (2012)

 - £7,000 award from London Metropolitan University for collaboration with FOSCAL: Colombian Children’s Hospital for telomere measurement and resilliance (2014)